Top of the South (TOTS), NZ

 EZ Gone Coddiwompling

-Please note: Because of seasonal route closures, the TOTS route is accessible to bikes from Labour Weekend (end of October) until November 30.
+Please note: Because of seasonal route closures, the TOTS route is accessible to bikes from May 1st until November 30.
 Variations can be done throughout the year, as discussed later.
 Ride from Hanmer Springs, easily accessed from Christchurch, or take the Interisland ferry to start in Picton.

 While the west coast of New Zealand is covered in thick rainforest, the central and eastern portions have stunning, wide-open plains.
 The TOTS tour showcases high-country sheep stations, two of the designated Great Rides in the country, the giant lakes of Nelson Lakes National Park, rainforests, beaches, the remote back roads of the Denniston Plateau, and the newly constructed St. James Cycle Trail.
 It even includes two boat rides.
 Roads and tracks link up the alpine village of Hanmer Springs, the port town of Picton, the sunny mountain bike mecca of Nelson, the hippy Golden Bay area, the wild West Coast, and the quaint hamlet of St. Arnaud.